SpecificProtagonist/jvm/README.md

 - objects contain a pointer to their class, followed by their fields
 - objects are currently not garbage collected

-This uses quite a bit of unsafe, namely
+This uses copious amounts of unsafe, namely
 - to allocate the heap
 - when casting type-erased local/stack values to objects
 - when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects)